 Your new members will be excited about being accepted into your organization.
 They will be willing to invest a large amount of time and energy at the onset to prove their dedication.
 This gives you a unique opportunity to impart information and inspiration to a willing and captive audience.
 After the preliminary excitement begins to fade, you’ll find it increasingly difficult to have time for everyone to assemble and participate.
 So, don’t squander this time!

 There will be some members of your organization who have been accepted into multiple groups that have initiation processes.
 If you do not have a mandatory process, these members will inevitably go to the other group’s initiation and will likely be swayed due to the sheer amount of time initiation often takes.
 You don’t want to lose these members.
-Run an exciting and involved initiation will make it more likely that those members will choose your organization over another.
+Running an exciting and involved initiation will make it more likely that those members will choose your organization over another.

 Build a sense of camaraderie amongst your newcomers.
 They should feel like they are part of a class.